 Our tracking systems ensure that children's progress is monitored carefully and that provision matches individual need at any given point in time.
 The pupil premium children are highlighted on school systems to allow careful monitoring of both individuals and the group as a whole.

 The school's ethos is one of genuine concern and care for all to achieve their fullest potential.
 Great emphasis is placed on all staff members knowing and understanding every child well, treating children with the utmost respect and empowering them to become responsible, confident and resilient learners in our team.
 As such, we discuss, monitor and support children's wellbeing needs regularly which informs the cycle of provision.

 Our school has identified attendance as a key issue impacting on the children in this group's attainment, particularly for some of our more vulnerable children.
-2016-2017 attendance data indicates that for Pupil Premium children this is 96.1% which is higher than National average.
+2016-2017 attendance data indicates that for Pupil Premium children this is 95.9% which is in line with the National average (95.7%) for all pupils and well below the school's average of 97.5%.
 This remains a school focus.

 The progress of Pupil Premium children is good, especially with regard to the impact of our Reading intervention programmes.
 Across the school, all children who received mentoring support for reading improved their reading ages leading to accelerated progress.

 A full report of the impact of the Pupil Premium Grant and Allocation can be found here.